Read the Bible

 When I do bring home more stuff, I try to even it out by simplifying and decluttering enough to keep the equilibrium.
 In fact, I always keep a give-away bin where I toss things ready to be banished to Goodwill.
 I even try to do an extra purge before the holidays.
 But Christmas always bring more stuff than I thought it would and New Years always brings with it this burst of motivation coupled with a tiny sliver of time in which I try to accomplish a weeks’ worth of cleaning and sorting in a single day all the while putting away Christmas decorations, writing thank you notes, grocery shopping, and now…watching kids.

-But I still have this drive to lighten our stuff load in 2023.
+But I still have this drive to lighten our stuff load in the new year.
 So I’ve taken a few minutes to put my own twist on some of the best tips and tricks I’ve gleaned from the smart ladies who make the TV shows and YouTube videos.

 But I know I’ll get to those things.
 So I started with making room for all the stuff floating loose around the house screaming to be put away.